EngineersBox/de_menu/README.md

 ## Notes

 I might port the manual rendering to use raygui instead to support stylesheets and all that good stuff.
 For now, features are more important, the current UI is good enough.

-All the configuration for styling is emedded in the `src/renderer.zig` at the moment, at some stage it'll be configurable via CLI options and/or dotfiles.
-For the time being, modify those constants to change the look and feel of `de_menu`.